Changing Australian residence details for family assistance and Parental Leave Pay (PPL) customer/child 007-02080030

 - the customer's legal residence status changes, for example, their permanent visa expires

-Determining whether a customer is residing in Australia, and whether a customer can still be considered an Australian resident can be very difficult and great care needs to be taken when making this decision.
+Determining whether a customer is residing in Australia, and whether a customer can still be considered an Australian resident can be very difficult.
+Take great care when making this decision.

-A customer in Australia may also lose entitlement to family assistance payments if their legal residence status changes, for example, they are granted a new visa.
+A customer in Australia may also lose entitlement to family assistance payments if their legal residence status changes, for example, they are granted a new, non-qualifying visa.

 Changing historical residence details